 Cal is 354-312-2 during Esquer’s tenure, including a 38-22 mark this year in Cal’s most victorious season since 1991.

 The coach of the year award is presented by the National College Baseball Writers Association.
-Oregon State’s Pat Casey won Pac-10 Coach of the Year honors, as voted upon by
+Oregon State’s Pat Casey won Pac-10 Coach of the Year honors, as voted upon by the conference coaches.

 “This team has been fantastic,” Esquer said.
 “It’s been a long, strange, rewarding journey that will impact all our lives forever.”